eventespresso/event-espresso-core/README.md

 ## Testing
-For all testers on Github, please take note of the following when reporting issues.
+For all testers on GitHub, please take note of the following when reporting issues.

 1. There is a difference between a feature and a bug, we consider a bug is something that reveals brokenness in intended functionality.
 A feature, is something beyond intended functionality.
 To help determine the difference, think about your issue like this, "I know A does C, however I *wish* it did D."  If you find yourself saying that, its a feature.
-For Event Espresso,  Github is not the place to suggest a new feature UNLESS you've already got a pull request to implement it (see pull requests section below).
+For Event Espresso,  GitHub is not the place to suggest a new feature UNLESS you've already got a pull request to implement it (see pull requests section below).
 Info on sponsoring new features can [be found here](http://eventespresso.com/rich-features/sponsor-new-features/).
 If you aren't sure whether something is a feature or bug feel free to post the issue - however we give priority to bug issues here.
 2. UI/UX issues may be considered a bug but not if it requires a major change in design.
 Feel free to report things you find confusing or needing improvement however reports accompanied by a pull request will likely get faster attention.
 3. Report your issue as clearly as possible.
 By "clear" we mean: